 Sepsis, which was often called blood poisoning, is the body’s often life-threatening to infection or injury.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 There are two types of dialysis: hemodialysis and peritoneal dialysis.

 About 90% of people who need dialysis receive hemodialysis.
 Most have the procedure in a hospital or specialized clinic, but there are now some home hemodialysis machines, which give patients more control over their time.

 The procedure takes about four hours each session, usually three times a week.
 People who choose home dialysis have more freedom in choosing when and for how long each session is.
-They may choose to follow the same three sessions per week at four hours each, or they can choose shorter, more frequent sessions.
-Nocturnal home hemodialysis is another option.
+They may choose to follow the same three sessions per week at four hours each.
+They can also choose shorter, more frequent sessions.
+Night home hemodialysis is another option.
 The treatments are done overnight while you sleep.

 So how does hemodialysis work?
 To have hemodialysis, you need a special catheter in your arm for access.
 This allows your blood to flow from your body into the hemodialyzer and back again.
 While the blood is in the dialyzer, a special filter draws out harmful substances, waste products, and extra fluid.
 Once the cycle is complete, a pump in the machine pushes the blood flow back to your body.